 These are the expectations that a professional will reasonably deliver.
 For instance, if you are providing an oil change service.
 You will be expected to drain and dispose of existing oil,replace the oil filter and refill with new water.

 You will not be able to always operate in this circle.
 But when you do you will hear you delighted the customer.
-As time goes forward and the competitive environment increases you may find that item in the inner circle actually move out to the Center Circle.
-In our example, it might include, washing the windows, cleaning the tires, or providing a discount to a partner provider such as a cash wash provider.
+As time goes forward.
+Then the competitive environment increases you may find that item in the inner circle actually move out to the Center Circle.
+In our example, it might include, washing the windows, cleaning the tires.
+Or providing a discount to a partner provider such as a cash wash provider.

 Communicate, Communicate, Communicate

 The key to this simple management concept is communications.
 Through early communications and reasonable expectations are established.
-There is no confusion on what you are delivering, and the client has a complete understanding.
-So this communication should be consistent and repeated throughout the process.
+There is no confusion on what you are delivering.
+The client has a complete understanding.
+Therefore this communication should be consistent and repeated throughout the process.
 Reinforcing what is expected and highlighting what is given on top of the normal delivery to please the client.

 Following this approach will eliminate 75% of the problems businesses experience when dealing with customers.
 Customers are reasonable.
 When they know what they are buying and then receive more the vast majority will be pleased and help you promote your business.